jonschlinkert/utils/README.md

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/jonschlinkert/utils/issues)

+### Adding utils

+Pull requests are always welcome, whether it's for fixing typos, improving docs, or anything else.

+**Adding utils**

+If you want to do a PR to add a util, please read the following first:

+- follow the same coding style as the rest of the library, same with code comments
+- add sufficient unit tests
+- Install dev dependencies and run `verb`
+- Look over the README to make sure that verb rendered out the docs with your method and code comments.

+**Adding external modules as dependencies**

+- External modules will only be considered if they meet the same quality and coding standards as the rest of the library.
+At minimum this includes documentation, code comments, and unit tests.
+Benchmarks are also strongly preferred.

 ## Author